ahmednasir/my-portfolio/README.md

 <h3>:gear: Contribution</h3>

-If you have any suggestions on what to improve in <em>my-portfolio</em> and would like to share them, feel free to leave an issue or fork project to implement your own ideas :slightly_smiling_face:
+If you have any suggestions on what to improve in <em>my-portfolio</em> and would like to share them, feel free to raise an issue or fork project to implement your own ideas :slightly_smiling_face: